 If you’re convinced you’re ready to start a blog, YAY!
 I think there’s a strange unspoken language between bloggers, an instant connection from understanding what we go through, and the amazing journey we’re on as a result.
-I love talking about blogging and am excited for what it may just have in store for you, and what doors will open for you as a result.
+I love talking about blogging and am excited about what it may just have in store for you, and what doors will open for you as a result.

 I recently shared my messy blogging journey in a FREE ebook, which you can read more about here.
 This post may contain affiliate links for your convenience.
 View our full disclosure here.

-Today I’ll touch on some of items you’ll need to consider before you can write that first post.
+Today I’ll touch on some of the items you’ll need to consider before you can write that first post.
 This will be more of a quick guide, but you can visit my page on how to start a blog in less than 10 minutes here, or my favorite blogging resources here, in case you want to dive into it further.

 1. Pick a Niche